-As the corn grain ethanol industry has matured, interest has moved toward using non-food cellulosic feedstocks, such as crop residues, waste wood, municipal solid waste (MSW), and dedicated energy crops to produce ethanol.
-Ethanol made from cellulosic feedstock meets the same ASTM fuel quality standards as conventional ethanol and has the same performance in vehicles.
-After decades of technology development, the cellulosic ethanol industry is now reaching commercial production.
-Commercial deployment of cellulosic biofuels has been hampered by the economic downturn as financial investment was constricted, particularly due to the high startup risks for these new technologies.
+As the corn grain ethanol industry has matured, interest has moved toward using nonfood cellulosic feedstocks, such as crop residues, waste wood, municipal solid waste (MSW), and dedicated energy crops to produce ethanol.
+Ethanol made from cellulosic feedstock meets the same ASTM International (ASTM) fuel quality standards as conventional ethanol and has the same performance in vehicles.
+Commercial deployment of cellulosic biofuels has been challenging, particularly due to the high startup risks for these new technologies.
 These risks include feedstock availability, collection, and delivery; pretreatment technology costs; higher capital costs; and technology scale-up challenges.

 Cellulosic ethanol is produced via biochemical, thermochemical, and hybrid technology pathways.
 In the biochemical pathway, cellulose and hemicellulose in the feedstock are deconstructed into simple sugars through various pretreatment processes and enzymes.
 Microbes are used to ferment the sugars into ethanol.
-The thermochemical pathway uses heat to transform the feedstock into a synthesis gas (syngas) comprised of hydrogen and carbon monoxide that is catalytically converted to ethanol, other alcohols, and oxygenated intermediates.
+The thermochemical pathway uses heat to transform the feedstock into a synthesis gas (syngas), comprised of hydrogen and carbon monoxide, that is catalytically converted to ethanol, other alcohols, and oxygenated intermediates.
 Hybrid technologies use a combination of biochemical and thermochemical operations-for example, syngas fermentation thermochemically deconstructs the feedstock into syngas, which microbes ferment into fuel or bioproducts.

-More than 5 million gallons of the cellulosic ethanol produced since 2014 were made via the conversion of corn fiber (RFA 2017g).
+The majority of cellulosic ethanol produced was made via the conversion of corn fiber.
 In 2014, EPA qualified corn fiber, a byproduct of first-generation ethanol production that makes up roughly 10% corn kernel dry weight, under the RFS as a cellulosic biofuel feedstock for the production of ethanol.
 Conversion of corn fiber to cellulosic ethanol is a multiple-step process.
 Much like the production of ethanol from lignocellulosic biomass, the first step requires the pretreatment of the fiber to modify the underlying crystalline structure to allow for conversion via enzymatic hydrolysis to monomeric sugars.
-However, unlike lignocellulosic feedstock, the composition of the corn fiber is low in lignin, and the treatment for fiber tends to be much milder and require lower enzyme loadings (BioRefineries Blog 2017).
+However, unlike lignocellulosic feedstock, the composition of the corn fiber is low in lignin, and the treatment for fiber tends to be much milder and requires lower enzyme loadings (BioRefineries Blog 2017).
 Unlike starch ethanol production, where the sugar is only C6, the sugar produced from the corn fiber is a mixture of C5 and C6 sugars that are converted into ethanol.
-Multiple companies have developed bolt-on technologies for converting residual corn fiber in first generation ethanol facilities.
-In 2016, three facilities were producing cellulosic ethanol from corn fiber.
-Starting in 2014, Quad County Corn Processors (near Galva, Iowa) was the first process facility to produce commercial volumes on cellulosic ethanol from corn fiber and has produced (as of September 2016) more than 5 million gallons.
-In September 2016, EPA certified Pacific Ethanol Inc. (near Stockton, California) for the production of corn fiber cellulosic ethanol.
-The company reported expecting to produce more than 1 million gallons of cellulosic ethanol per year in the Stockton facility.
-In December 2016, EPA approved the Flint Hills facility (in Shell Rock, Iowa) for 120 million gallons of corn fiber cellulosic ethanol (Wachter 2016).
+Multiple companies have developed bolt-on technologies for converting residual corn fiber in first-generation ethanol facilities.
+As of 2017, six ethanol plants were producing cellulosic ethanol from corn fiber, while another nine plants were under construction to add the bolt-on technology.

-&lt;sup>17 The jobs estimated in Urbanchuk 2017 are different than job estimates in the U.S. Department of Energy's 2017 U.S. Energy and Employment Report; the latter relied on surveys, which can result in lower numbers.
+&lt;sup>17 The jobs estimated in Urbanchuk (2018) are different than job estimates in the U.S. Department of Energy's 2017 U.S. Energy and Employment Report; the latter relied on surveys, which can result in lower numbers.

 Despite challenges in technology development, investment constraints from the 2008 recession, and market conditions for ethanol, the industry is seeing the first commercial-scale cellulosic ethanol plants being built.
-EPA reports (Figure 12) 3,805,246 cellulosic ethanol gallons in 2016 (EPA 2017a).
+U.S. cellulosic ethanol production capacity was 1.1% of total ethanol capacity in 2017 (RFA 2018a).
+EPA reports (Figure 12) over 10 million gallons of cellulosic ethanol in 2017: a 164% increase compared to 2016 (EPA 2018a).